There was an accident

 (One year later)

 The one blue-eyed student sat among his classmates, staring blankly as the headmistress gave her speech about the importance of discipline and hard work.
-The seventeen-year-old was still wearing the school's gray uniform, tucked and ironed perfectly to fit his slender frame.
+The seventeen-year-old was properly wearing the school's gray uniform, tucked and ironed perfectly to fit his slender frame.

 He smiled, feeling relieved and content that he was finally able to start a new life.
 The time had come for him to be free - he was no longer held back by oppressive rules or watched over by staff.
 There was no one to stop him now.